Log into Kublr using your credentials.

 For Windows users:

-kubectl get svc --namespace default wordpress-wordpress -o jsonpath='{.status.loadBalancer.ingress[0].ip}'
+kubectl get svc --namespace default wordpress-wordpress -o jsonpath='{.status.loadBalancer.ingress[0].hostname}'

 kubectl get secret --namespace default wordpress-wordpress -o jsonpath='{.data.wordpress-password}